NCEAS/eml/docs/eml-semantic-annotations-primer.md

 **When are IDs required?**
 Annotations at the dataset, entity or attribute level presume that the parent element is the *subject*.
 If an element has an annotation child, an id is required (i.e. the subject element must have an `id` attribute value).
 Annotations at `eml/annotations` or `eml/additionalMetadata` will have subjects defined with a `references` attribute or `describes` element.
 For other internal EML references, an `id` is required.
 The EML-2.2 parser checks for an `id` attribute if an annotation is present.
 As a reminder, the `id` must be unique within an EML document.

 **Labels**: It is recommended that the label field of the annotation is populated by the value from the label field (`rdfs:label`: that should always be present) or preferred label field (`skos:prefLabel`: that sometimes are provided) from the referenced vocabulary.
+Note that this assumes the referenced vocabulary is stored as an RDF document, which is best practice.

 ### Top-level resource, entity-level, and attribute annotations